dyi-el/optimized-traffic-light-computer-vision/README.md

-# Optimized Traffic Light with Computer Vision
+# Optimized Traffic Light with YOLOv8
 ![Static Badge](https://img.shields.io/badge/status-Work_in_Progress-blue)

 Designing an Optimized Traffic Light Control System using a hybrid of Image Classification and Object Detection